garth-c/python_forecasting/README.md

 model_LTSM_bd.save('model_LTSM_bd.h5')
 ```

 The last things to do are to calcualte the mean squared error (MSE) metric to use for comparing against other models and the finally saving the model to reconstitute at a later date if needed.
 The MSE metric is 399.17 and it is shown below.
+This would be used as a comparative metric against other models or versions of this model.

 <img width="269" alt="image" src="https://github.com/garth-c/python_forecasting/assets/138831938/81e9b083-328f-4239-9496-f56b9d340ac1">